dlecona/GaussianElimination/README.md

       2) java gaussian --spp sys1.lin

     The first version will run the naive gaussian elimination.
-    The second version will run scaled-partial pivoting gaussian elimination.
+    The second version will run the scaled-partial pivoting gaussian elimination.

+Output:
+  The result of running this program will be the creation of a new file within the directory.
+This file will have the same basename as the input file, except the extension will be '.sol'

+Example Output:

+    Input file: sys1.lin
+    Output file: sys1.sol

 # What I Learned
   • Keeping track of many for loops to be able to manipulate the system of equations